johnsabino/MultiplayerKit/README.md

 # Receive Messages

 The method `didReceive(message: Message, from player: GKPlayer)` in GameScene is responsable to receive all messages.
-Example, with `Position`, `Attack` and `StarGame` messages:
+Example, with `Position`, `Attack` and `StartGame` messages:

 ```swift
   func didReceive(message: Message, from player: GKPlayer) {